 Georgian President Giorgi Margvelashvili arrived in Marneuli for Nowruz, as well as Prime Minister Giorgi Kvirikashvili.
 They congratulated residents of Marneuli on the celebration.

-With the Nowruz celebration people meet new year and it is one of the biggest celebration for them.
-Almost entire population are in the streets to celebrate together.
+With the Nowruz celebration, people meet the new year and it is one of the biggest celebrations for them.
+Almost the entire population are in the streets to celebrate together.

 On 28 September 2009, UNESCO listed Nowruz on the Representative List of the Intangible Cultural Heritage of Humanity.
 Nowruz, or Persian New Year, can be traced back 3000 years.

 In 2010, the UN General Assembly recognised Nowruz as an International Day.